saliljayan/tournament-results/readme.md

 Installation
 ------------

-Install Swiss System Tournament by intiating Tables and Views as in tournament.sql and then running tournament.py
+Run the Swiss System Tournament apllication by first navigating to the container folder and creating the database schema by typing psql -ftournament.sql, then you can execute the tests module by typing python tournament_test.py on system's command line